vbabushkin/Analyzing-Handwriting-Legibility-Through-Hand-Kinematics/README.md

 **Discussion:** The model learns meaningful stylus and hand kinematics features associated with the legibility of handwriting.
 The hand kinematics features are important for accurate assessment of handwriting legibility.
 The proposed approach can be used in handwriting learning tools for personalized handwriting skill acquisition as well as for pathology detection and rehabilitation.

 ## How to run the code

+The code can be run in two ways.
+Interactive mode -- run main.py and follow the instructions.
+It will ask whether the user wants to preprocess the data and then ask to enter the expert number to conduct the parameter search, model evaluation, explainability and statistical analyses.
+For model evaluation it will ask if the user wants to run it for 7 stylus kinematics features, 110 hand kinematics features or all 117 stylus and hand kinematics features.